Alekseypavlov14/storages/README.md

 ## Usage

-The package provides several classes that wrap native API to encapsulate repetitive logic like checking of existence, validations, passing key and so on.
+The package provides several classes that wrap native API to encapsulate repetitive logic like checking for existence, validations, passing keys and so on.
 Check the list of classes:

 ### `LocalStorage`
 ```typescript